MOstrowka/HeartAttack/README.md

 # Heart Attack Prediction

 This project focuses on predicting the risk of heart attack using a dataset that contains various health-related parameters.
-The project explores different machine learning models and evaluates their performance to determine the most effective approach for this task.

 ## Project Structure